 - acquire scientific skills, knowledge and understanding necessary for progression to further learning.

-Includes a combination of most of these modules.
+Includes a combination of almost all of these modules, although in less detail.

 These modules are taught over years 9-11.
-The faculty places a strong emphasis on revisiting work very regularly to help students maximise the grades they obtain in their GCSE exams and have extensive scheduled enhancement lessons to embed learning with each year group.
+The faculty places a strong emphasis on revisiting work very regularly to help students maximise the grades they obtain in their GCSE exams and also continue with the strong focus on the development of investigative, literacy and numeracy skills

 - Trips to New College and area Universities to experience Science